 Selection of the most qualified consultant firm is based on evaluations, therefore Agencies must develop clear selection guidelines (see Section 31.13).
 The selection criteria should enable the Agency to identify and select the consultant best qualified to meet the Agency's needs and ensure that the selected consultant understands and provides services for the Agency's needs in the most cost-effective manner.

-The three agreement types are lump sum, cost plus fixed fee, and negotiated hourly rates (see Section 31.42).
+The three agreement types are lump sum, cost plus fixed fee, and negotiated hourly rates1.
 The Agency should determine the type of agreement to be developed with the consultant (though this may be modified during negotiations with the selected consultant).
-Consultant agreements are available at wsdot.wa.gov/LocalPrograms/LAG/CAI.htm.
+Consultant agreements are available from your Region Local Programs Engineer.